The next step in the evolution of completely disregarding that your poi are on fire.

 2.1: Collect Technora thread

-First we will acquire some Technora thread, which we'll use later to secure our spliced tethers.
+First we'll acquire some Technora thread, which we'll use later to secure our spliced tethers.
 Measure about 2.5' (75cm) from the end of the Technora and wrap a piece of electrical tape twice around that spot.
 Cut the Technora directly through the middle of the taped bit.

 Take your new 2.5' piece, untape the ends, and carefully peel apart a strand of the rope until you have four ~1.5mm thick pieces of Technora thread (for estimating thickness, go for around three times wider than normal thread, but thin enough to fit through the head of your large needle; see pics for example).
 Set these four pieces of thread aside for later.

-Find the middle of your long length of Technora, wrap it with electrical tape, and cut down the middle of the tape again.
+Find the middle of your long length of Technora, wrap it with electrical tape, and cut it in half.
 You should end up with two pieces of Technora of equal length (between three and four feet each, depending on how much you started with), with all four ends taped up to prevent them from unraveling.

 2.3: Splice tethers